isomerpages/enterprisesg-cpso/pages/2k-check-your-home-circuit-breaker-regularly.md

 Please spare 5mins to fill out a survey by clicking <a href = "https://form.gov.sg/63a160c3cf15ee00129a4ab4">here.

-## Check your Home’s Residue Current Circuit Breaker Regularly
+## Check your Home’s Residual Current Circuit Breaker Regularly
 The home circuit breaker instantly cuts off electricity supply to the home when it detects potentially hazardous electrical faults such as leakage currents.
 Consumers should also conduct monthly inspections to ensure that it is functioning properly.

 |![residual current circuit breaker](/images/consumers/did-you-know/circuit-breaker/home-circuit-breaker-step1.jpg)|![residual current circuit breaker](/images/consumers/did-you-know/circuit-breaker/home-circuit-breaker-step2.jpg)|![residual current circuit breaker](/images/consumers/did-you-know/circuit-breaker/home-circuit-breaker-step3.jpg)|